hemengke1997/vscode-image-manager/README.md

 #### tinypng api mode

-You need to apply for the tinypng api key.
-If not, You can apply at https://tinypng.com/developers.
+You need to apply for the tinypng api key at https://tinypng.com/developers.
 The personal mode can compress 500 images per month

-You need to set `image-manager.compress.tinypngKey`, otherwise the free mode will be used
+Of course you need to set `image-manager.compress.tinypngKey`, otherwise the free mode will be used

 #### tinypng free mode